Convert Cups of Sugar to Tablespoons

-The sugar in tablespoons is equal to the cups multiplied by 16.
+The sugar in tablespoons is equal to the sugar in cups multiplied by 16.

 Should I Measure Sugar by Weight or Volume?

 Many experts are adamant that dry ingredients like sugar should be measured by weight instead of volume, especially when used for baking.

 The reason is that the density of different sugars vary slightly, so volume measurements will likely yield an incorrect amount of ingredient.
 Additionally, when using a cup or tablespoon, the amount that the sugar is compressed and above or under the measurement line will alter the actual amount.

 Cups and tablespoons are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

 The cup is a commonly used unit to measure sugar volume.
 One cup of sugar is equal to 16 tablespoons.